JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

 > Managed DevOps Pools are at this moment in preview

-I already saw allot of blogs on the internet but what I am missing is how to deploy the Managed DevOps Pools with bicep.
+I already saw allot of blogs on the internet about this subject, but what I am missing is how to deploy the Managed DevOps Pools with Bicep.
 Microsoft seems not yet documented the API.
 Based on the documentation and the ARM templates on the learn page I did some engineering.

 ## Notes

-- It seems that SystemAssigned Managed Identities are not supported.
-You need to create UserAssigned Identities if you need them.
+- SystemAssigned Managed Identities are not supported.
+You need to create UserAssigned Identities if you want an identity bound to this resource.
+Example is included in this setup
 - I could not get this working in the 'West Europe' region.
 I get the error message that there are no subscriptions available.
-This is the reason why I choose 'East US' as region
+This is the reason why I choose 'East US' as region.
+1ES seems to be working on this.
-- At this moment the scaling plane is broken in the Azure portal
+- At this moment the scaling plane is broken in the Azure portal.
+Only way to configure this is by ARM

 ## Preperations

 1. Create a Service Principal in Azure and use this Service Principal with secret to create an ARM Service Connection in Azure DevOps to Azure.
-You also can use the workflow identity option however I am not sure if you can add this identity
+You also can use the workflow identity option however I am not sure if you can add this identity to Azure DevOps.
 2. Add the Service Principal that you created to Azure DevOps as an user and give it the correct permissions.
 Microsoft explains this on this [page](https://learn.microsoft.com/en-us/azure/devops/managed-devops-pools/prerequisites?view=azure-devops&tabs=powershell#verify-azure-devops-permissions).

 ### The Pipeline